NonaSuomy/Love2LearnElmo/README.md

 tensorboard --logdir ~/piper/my-training//lightning_logs --port=6006 --bind_all
 ```

-If this is a remote server you can tunnel to it via ssh the locally open it in your web browser:
+If this is a remote server you can tunnel to it via ssh then locally open it in your web browser:

 ```
 ssh -i .\Documents\gpuserver.pem -L 16006:127.0.0.1:6006 user@ip